 - Constant Itching

-The opiate crisis in the United States is serious and very real and overdose deaths are all too common.
-If you or a loved one may be addicted to pain killers or opioid drugs like fentanyl, morphine, or heroin, please seek help.
+The opiate crisis in the United States is serious and very real, and overdose deaths are too common.
+If you or a loved one may be addicted to painkillers or opioid drugs like fentanyl, morphine, or heroin, please seek help.

 Fentanyl Addiction Treatment

 Fentanyl addiction treatment is similar to the treatment for other opioid addictions.
 How treatment is approached may vary depending on the kind of treatment center that you choose.
 At BrightView Treatment Centers, our outpatient treatment programs take a comprehensive approach to treating substance abuse and drug addiction.
-Our program has been successful in treating fentanyl addiction and addiction to other prescription opioids through a combination of medication assisted treatment (MAT), along with individual counseling and peer support groups.
+Our program has successfully treated fentanyl addiction and addiction to other prescription opioids through a combination of medication assisted treatment (MAT), individual counseling, and peer support groups.
 MAT has been proven successful in easing the effects of fentanyl withdrawal as opposed to a straight detox.
 When combined with counseling and meeting with peers, individuals have a greater chance of achieving long-term recovery.
-If you need help, reach out to us today at 1-833-510-HELP to discuss treatment options.
+If you need help, contact us today at 1-833-510-HELP to discuss treatment options.
 BrightView offers drug treatment centers that take Medicaid and Medicare throughout the state of Ohio, so if payment is a concern, please know that there are options available that can help.